alan-turing-institute/Data-Study-Group-/IT documents/Data Classification App - instructions for project managers.md

 | Tier 3 | Personal data with weak or no pseudonymisation,  more sensitive commercial or government data | Access from know spaces and manged devices only, internet disabled, copy & paste function disbaled, white listed packages only |
 | Tier 4 | Very sensitive personal, commercial or government data | Access only from known dedicated secure rooms and devices, internet disabled, copy & paste function disabeled, stricter white listed packages |

-## When to use the Data Classification App

-Anytime a project needs a safe haven, the Data Classification App will be required so that the project can be assessed to find out what tier safe haven should be used.

-In most cases, at the very minimum, the project/data should be assessed when it goes in to a safe haven (ingress) and before it is removed (egress).

-These different assessment stages of a project are broken down into 'work packages' in the Data Classification App.
-For example, for ingress a work package might be called 'project data ingress assessment' and for egress it could be 'project outputs egress'.
-There might be cases when a certain bit of information needs to be removed from the safe haven and not others, so you could tailor each work package to the need so that not everything has to be re- assed for example you could egress a single document from the safe haven 'Egress of report document'.

 This is how the Data Classification App is used for ingress/egress..